kartonfarkas/api_docs/source/use_cases/voucher.rst

      "fromemail": "webshop@example.com",
      "email_category": "111111111",
-     "html_source": "<html>You are one of our greatest customers, so here we are sending you a voucher: $voucher$... </html>", "text_source": "You are one of our greatest customers, so here we are sending you a voucher: $voucher$...", "browse": 0,
+     "html_source": "<html>You are one of our greatest customers, so here we are sending you a voucher: $voucher$... </html>", "text_source": "You are one of our greatest customers, so here we are sending you a voucher: voucher01...", "browse": 0,
      "text_only": 0,
      "unsubscribe": 1,